-The Online Book Clubs from Literary Adventures for Kids aren't clubs in the usual sense but are guides for the study of novels.
-They are presented online but do not require students to meet up with others online or to work with other students.
+The Online Book Clubs from Literary Adventures for Kids aren't clubs in the usual sense.
+Instead, these are guides for the study of novels.
+They are presented online, but they do not require students to meet up with others online or to work with other students.
 These studies feature lots of activities for parents and students to use within their own families.
 Of course, families can also work together with others studying the same novel at the same time in a book club fashion, something I highly recommend even though it's not part of the design of these studies.

 Each study should take a month to complete, although I can envision adding an extra week just to plan and execute the party at the end of each study.
 If you work with other families, you might meet either weekly or only for the culminating party for each study.

 Literary Adventures for Kids has published many different Online Book Clubs, generally grouping them by age group.
 You can read my review of the Online Book Club Nature Adventures for young children here.
 The Online Book Clubs reviewed first are designed for students in middle school through high school, although they are best for middle school.
 Ten studies that are written only for high school are reviewed in the second part of this review.

 The Online Book Clubs (available at the time I write this review) that are best for middle school are for the novels: